Paratii-Video/paratii-js/docs/example-session.md

 Work in progress.

+## Using paratii-lib in the browser (for frontend devs)

+_say something about require'ing the built files_

 ## Installation

 You will need `yarn` (or `npm`) installed.
 First get the latest version of the code and install it